cepdnaclk/e18-co227-Smart-Inventory-Management-System-Group-B/docs/README.md

 #### Solution

-We introduce a smart inventory management system with resource scheduling and maintenance task scheduling.
+Our project introduces a smart inventory management system with resource scheduling.
 This system maintains an inventory of all tools in the lab and allows students/ lecturers to view and make reservations online for a particular item.
-Additionally, the system is designed to send scheduled reminders to the technical officers in charge of the lab about maintenance tasks that need to be carried out.

 ## Solution Architecture
 ---

 The Web Applciation is hosted using a remote server.
 The web system can be accessed by all user groups.
-Upon login, the users can access relevant pages according to the defined control flow.
+Upon logging in, the users can access relevant pages according to the defined control flow.
 Accordingly, Guests, regular users(students), admins/ maintainers will be directed to their relevant pages in the site.
 The users will thereafter be able to use the system to make/ view reservations for a particular station in the laboratory.

 ![Sample Image](./images/SolArchScheduling.png)